openssl/openssl/README-QUIC.md

 The [OpenSSL Guide] provides introductory examples for how to make use of OpenSSL QUIC.

-The [openssl-quic(7) manpage] and the [DDD demos] may also be helpful to illustrate the changes needed if you are trying to adapt an existing application.
+The [openssl-quic(7) manual page] and the [Demo-Driven Design (DDD)][DDD] demos may also be helpful to illustrate the changes needed if you are trying to adapt an existing application.

 ### How can I test QUIC using `openssl s_client`?